alexeyza/startup-programming/resources/README.md

 ### JavaScript
 - [Douglas Crockford's Javascript](http://javascript.crockford.com/) - Useful links for JavaScript.
 Watch the video courses (in the bottom of the page).
-- [jQuery](http://jquery.com/) - If you plan to use javascript in your application, you should consider using JQuery library.
+- [jQuery](http://jquery.com/) - If you plan to use JavaScript in your application, you should consider using JQuery library.
 - [jQuery plugins](http://webdesignledger.com/resources/best-jquery-plugins-of-2011) - A few nice plugins for jQuery.
-- [JSDB](http://www.jsdb.io/) - Database of Javascript libraries, frameworks & plugins.
+- [JSDB](http://www.jsdb.io/) - Database of JavaScript libraries, frameworks & plugins.
 - [Advanced JavaScript](https://github.com/advanced-js/syllabus#resources) course - A nice collection of resources to learn JavaScript.

 ### Continuous Integration